 Thanks to 9 rounded aperture blades, background highlights remain circular throughout the whole aperture and focal range, except at the image borders where they are cut off due to mechanical vignetting.
 They show a smooth filling with almost no outlining.

-Even though it's not part of the lens' name, the EX 70-200 actually is an APO lens.
+The EX 70-200/2.8 OS is an APO lens.
 Consequently, there is only a very small amount of bokeh fringing wide open, which is completely gone by f/4 and beyond.

 The images below, shot at 200mm, illustrate the focus shift when stopping down, as mentioned in the MTF section.